mgonzalezgmz/blog/_posts/2016-05-04-choropleth-maps-qgis-d3-spam.md

 Here's a [live demo](http://bl.ocks.org/martgnz/497c69e35fd28b16b29168735bc11d6d).

-This simple map only has the stroke of each feature.
-But is so cool, Canvas instead of SVG!
-If you have no idea about it, [you'll have to look](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) how to use it (but don't worry it's very easy).
+This simple map only has the stroke of each feature, but it uses Canvas instead of SVG!
+If you have no idea about it, [you'll have to check](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) how to use it (but don’t worry it’s very easy).

+---

 A choropleth needs a color scale and a set of classes.
 Think of them as a set of ‘buckets’ which divide our data.

 To create our color scale declare a variable named `color` before `d3.json`.
-We are going to use a [linear scale](https://github.com/mbostock/d3/wiki/Quantitative-Scales#linear-scales) for simplicity (but is not the best!).
+We are going to use a [linear scale](https://github.com/mbostock/d3/wiki/Quantitative-Scales#linear-scales) for simplicity.
 Every scale accepts two parameters, `domain` (the classes) and `range` (in this case the colors for each class).
 Now it's time to return to your QGIS and look at Style tab.
 You can use similar thresholds and colors for each class!

-A (probably better) alternative is using [`d3.extent`](https://github.com/mbostock/d3/wiki/Arrays#d3_extent) to get the domain, and other scales (as quantiles).
+A (probably better) alternative is using [`d3.extent`](https://github.com/mbostock/d3/wiki/Arrays#d3_extent) to get the domain, and a different scale (as quantiles).
 [Here's an example](http://bl.ocks.org/martgnz/a61c2da0e45a108c857e).

 There's a lot to learn about scales.
 For reference you can check the official [D3 docs](https://github.com/mbostock/d3/wiki/Quantitative-Scales).
 [Adam Pearce](https://twitter.com/adamrpearce) from Bloomberg Graphics and the NYTimes has a great essay on that.
 [You should check it out](http://roadtolarissa.com/blog/2015/01/04/coloring-maps-with-d3/)!

 For choosing the final colors I use [ColorBrewer](http://colorbrewer2.org/).
 It's much more intuitive and you can create colorblind-friendly maps.

-To finally paint the color scale, write inside `paintfeature`:
+To finally color each polygon, write inside `paintfeature`:

 {% highlight javascript %}
 parameters.context.fillStyle = color(d.properties.rate)